JasonTheDeveloper/bash_placebo/README.md

 This repository is a fork of alexharv074's [bash_placebo](https://github.com/alexharv074/bash_placebo).

-Major difference between the two projects is this project is built to generate mock commands for unit testing with any bash command while the original is built specifically to mock `aws` cli commands.

 ## Installation

 The tool can be installed just by copying the script from the master branch into your path somewhere.
 E.g.